Accessing childcare: Your questions answered

 Both schemes are being administered by Early Years – the organisation for young children, on behalf of DE.
 You will find more information on their website.

-Work is currently ongoing with to assess the support providers will require for the period January to March.
+Work is currently ongoing to assess the support providers will require for the period January 2021 to March 2021.

 Other schemes may also be available, for example, the Coronavirus Job Support Scheme for providers that employ staff, or the Self-Employment Income Support Scheme for childminders.
 Call our Family Benefits Advice Service on 0800 028 3008 for personalised guidance on what you may be entitled to.